-△ Annual report purs uant to Section 1 13 or 15(d) of the S For the fiscal year en 4 ☐ Transition report p unguant ta Saa tion 12 or 15(d) of t or ha Saguritias Ev ahanga Ast of 1024 ☐ Transition report p r the transition period t 1934.
-Commission Fil le Number 0-185 92 " ⊃ MERIT MEDIC (Exact name of registra (Exact name of registrant as specified in its charter) 87-0447695 (State or other jurisdiction of r organization) (IRS Emplo yer Identification No.) 00 West Merit Parkwa Address of principal execu trant's telephone number, ecurities registered pursu Title of each Common Stock, no Trading MM exchange on which registered DAQ Global Select Market Secu rities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is ssuer, as defined in R ule 405 of the Secur rities Act.
-Yes ⊠ No □ Indicate by check marl if the registrant is not required to file report s pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark Act of 1934 during the preceding such filing requirements for the pa 12 months (or for s uch shorter period that the 5(d) of the Securities Exchange erts), and (2) has been subject to Indicate by check mark pursuant to Rule 405 of Regulatio required to submit such files).
-Yes n S-T (§ 232.405 o red to be submitted and posted period that the registrant was Indicate by check mark company or an emerging growth of 'emerging growth company" in R ompany.
-See the d efinitions of "large accele ted filer, a smaller reporting reporting company" and Large Accelerated Filer ⊠ Accelerated Filer □ Non- Accelerated Filer □ Sma Reporting Compa Emerging Growth Company If an emerging growth with any new or revised financial transition period for complying Indicate by check mark internal control over financial rep that prepared or issued its audit re orting under Section ssment of the effectiveness of its egistered public accounting firm If securities are registe included in the filing reflect the co . , • whether the financia l statements of the registrant Indicate by check mark compensation received by any of • ose error corrections are recutive officers during the - • • Indicate by check mark whether the regist rant is a shell company (a s defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market closing price of the common stock 2023, the registrant had 57,318,03 as reported by the NASDAQ Global Select 30, 2022, based upon the \$3.0 billion.
-As of February 22, 1 DOCUMENTS INCODE OD ATED BY DEE EDENCE
+⊠ Annual report pursuant to Section F For the fiscal year ended December ☐ Transition report pursuant to Ser or ction 13 or 15(d) of the Secur e transition period fromt e e e e e e e e e e e e e e e e e e e 1 01 11.
+Commission File Number 0-1 , Г MERIT MEDICAL SYSTEM (Exact name of registrant as specified in its Utah 87-0447695 (State or other jurisdiction of incorporatio on or organization) (IRS Employer Identification No.) Vest Merit Parkway, South Jorda ress of principal executive offices, inclu • t's telephone number, including area coities registered pursuant to Section 1.
+Title of each class Common Stock, no par value Trading Symbol MMSI Name of exchange on which registered NASDAQ Global Select Market Securitie s registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known own seasoned issuer, as defined in Rule e 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not requir red to file reports pursuant to Section 1.
+3 or Section 15(d) of the Act.
+Yes □ No ⊠ y Section 13 or 15(d) of the Securities Exchange Act of 1934 d to file such reports), and (2) has been subject to such filing ve Data File required to be submitted and posted pursuant to or for such shorter period that the registrant was required to er, a non-accelerated filer, a smaller reporting company or an filer," "smaller reporting company" and "emerging growth Large Accelerated Filer ⊠ Accelerated Filer □ Non-Accelerated Filer ☐ Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check new or revised financial accounting standards provi- • to use the extended transition period for complying with any schange Act. \square management's assessment of the effectiveness of its internal S.C.
+7262(b)) by the registered public accounting firm that If securities are registered pursuant to Section 12(b) filing reflect the correction of an error to previously • ether the financial statements of the registrant included in the Indicate by check mark whether any of those error co by any of the registrant's executive officers during t - a recovery analysis of incentive-based compensation received a $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a sl hell company (as defined in Rule 12b-2 2 of the Exchange Act).
+Yes □ No ⊠ Global Select Market on such date, wa registrant on June 30, 2023, based upon the closing price of as approximately \$4.7 billion.
+As of February 26, 2024, the